minio/mc/docs/minio-client-complete-guide.md

 `rb` command removes a bucket and all its contents on an object storage.
 On a filesystem, it behaves like `rmdir` command.

 > NOTE:  When a bucket is removed all bucket configurations associated with the bucket will also be removed.
 All objects and their versions will be removed as well.
-If you need to preserve bucket and its configuration - only empty the objects and versions in a bucket use `mc rm` instead. be removed as well.
-If you would like to just empty the objects in a bucket use `rm` command.
+If you need to preserve bucket and its configuration - only empty the objects and versions in a bucket use `mc rm` instead.

 ```
 USAGE: